EdwardLinS/EdwardLinS/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I'm a first-year computer science student at UC San Diego with experience and skills in front-end web development, AI, and Machine Learning.
+Hi, I'm a second-year computer science student at UC San Diego with experience and skills in front-end web development, AI, and Machine Learning.
 Having a passion for learning new things, I am always seeking out opportunities to learn new technology and cutting-edge solutions both inside and outside the classroom.

 In my spare time, I like to explore new genres of music and play instruments too!
 Currently working on learning guitar by myself.